 Changu Narayan Temple

 The Changu Narayan temple is one of the most important temples for Hindu people.
-The temple was established earlier but was more famous in the fifth century.
+The temple was established earlier but became more famous in the fifth century.
 There were no writings before the fifth century.
-King Manadeva from the fifth century had put one stone pillar with writings.
+King Manadeva, from the fifth century, put a stone pillar with writings.
 The writings are about his and his father's ruling the country; he started writing in Nepal.
 The Changu Narayan temple is a couple of km north of Bhaktapur City.
 The Nagarkot Changunarayan hiking ends in this place after visiting the site.

 The UNESCO Heritage Sites Outside of Kathmandu Valley(Natural)